kalendar/mobile_lotw/docs/setup.md

 1. Create a virtual environment at the root named .venv
 2. Enter the virtual environment
 3. Install requirements.txt with ```pip install -r requirements.txt```
+4. Rename example.env to .env and update its values.

 Start the development server with either
 ```start_development_server.[bat|sh]``` or: